Classical Forts and Palaces Tour

 Destination : Delhi - Mandawa - Bikaner - Jaisalmer - Jodhpur - Udaipur - Pushkar - Jaipur - Agra - Delhi

-Our representative will welcome you on arrival at the airport and escort you to the hotel.
+Namaste and welcome to Delhi.
+Our representative will welcome you upon arrival at the airport and escort you to the hotel.
 Overnight in Delhi.

 Day 2 Delhi